 Administration of standardised questions, trainees were given questionnaires and demanded to fill the questionnaire by them while the researcher was available to give explanation and clarification wherever needed.
-To avoid any possible loss of questionnaires and to ensure accurate responses, personal administration with an onthe-spot-collection method was used to collect data from trainees.
+To avoid any possible loss of questionnaires and to ensure accurate responses, personal administration with an on-the-spot-collection method was used to collect data from trainees.
 Using this approach, the researcher delivered the questionnaires in person and she waited for the respondents to complete them and collected them on the spot (Ntawiha, 2016).
 On side of employees due to the nature of work demanding physical application of body organs the researcher requested them to allow her to ask questions and tell the answer without delaying their activities respondents who agreed with the researcher picked the questionnaire then face-to-face questionnaire administration was applied to employees which involved asking respondents questions and their responses were recorded on the questionnaires against the question asked.
-Therefore a total of 106 questionnaires were administered to students and VET graduates employees.
+Therefore a total of 106 questionnaires were administered to students and VET graduates employees where 58 were responded to by VET learners and 48 by VET graduate employees.